ocrosby/obsidian/Projects/neovim/vertical-movements.md

 - H: it moves the cursor to the first line of the screen
 - M: it moves the cursor to the middle line of the screen
 - L: it moves the cursor to the last line of the screen
+- j: it moves the cursor down one line
+- k: it moves the cursor up one line

+## Half Page Movements

+- <Ctrl+U>: it moves the screen half-page up the document
+- <Ctrl+D>: it moves the screen half-page down the document
+-